thekubebuddy/bashScraps/README.md

 ## 4. Mysql on Ubuntu(Hosting a mysql server and exposing as a service)

-Installing mysql-server and allow the OS user to use "mysql"
+Installing mysql-server and allow the OS user to use "mysql" client

 ```
 sudo apt-get update